Tuesday, September 12, 2006

 · Workflow.
 The implementation of rich, customizable workflow as a service enables the core capability to be leveraged in a variety of contexts and applications, rather than needing to be rebuilt over and over.
 Pretty much all of the core business processes which can be automated have been.
 But the marginal value of software, in this case, is to bring people’s expertise and knowledge together with information available in systems to improve process, fix flaws, and drive that knowledge back into the systems to support continuous improvement of business process.

-• People, culture, and technology are all equally important.
+· Rights Management.
+Securing and managing content within a particular container, while necessary, is no longer sufficient.
+Any user with appropriate rights to the container can take content stored there, copy it to another location, or forward it to an unauthorized user.
+Implementing digital rights management as a service makes it possible to extend access rights beyond the container in which the content is stored.
+In this way, access rights are made an attribute of the content itself, so that those rights are carried with the content, and enforced by the system, regardless where the content is taken. - People, culture, and technology are all equally important.
 Undue focus in any one area will almost certainly lead to failure.
 Technology alone cannot solve business problems.
 People with brilliant ideas cannot solve business problems without technology that supports the solution.
 And a culture that does not encourage taking initiative and sharing information will not collaborate effectively, regardless how great its people's ideas, and how innovative the technology deployed to support them.
 As just one example, Microsoft has a very user-independent model of working.
 The company has a philosophy of hiring the smartest people we can find, and turning them loose.
 People are encouraged to do the things they need to do the way they want to do them, with an eye on the final result.
 They don’t ask permission to do things (and in fact, are encouraged not to).
 They are simply expected to use the tools, people, and information that are available to them to accomplish their tasks, and they are held accountable for the results.
 In this environment, lack of oversight is very important, and anything that blocks people’s ability to take initiative is an impediment to business process.
 However, all this apparent freedom doesn’t for one moment obviate the need to make everything manageable and auditable, and so people are trained annually so that they understand the requirements imposed on them to be responsible in their conduct, and in their usage of resources and information.

-• Never underestimate the value and importance of "second order effects."
+Enabling people to intuitively interact with managed systems as a natural part of the way that they do their jobs has resulted in a rich, well-adopted and well-leveraged collaboration environment. - Never underestimate the value and importance of "second order effects."
 What I mean here is that, if you focus relentlessly on solving a crisply defined business problem, and look at technology as an enabler, not a solution, things will emerge which you did not anticipate, which may add considerable value to the business process.
 I was always struck, in my years at Lotus, by the extent to which companies would try to do things with Notes which we never intended, and which we didn't necessarily support well with the technology.
 These were almost always second order effects, which emerged as useful or desirable in the course of solving the core business problem.
 That is where true innovation comes from.
 In our own experience at Microsoft, when we implemented Windows SharePoint Services internally, our goal was to reduce the number of network file shares.
 Those have obvious shortcomings (you can't manage them easily, you can't index the content easily - making it difficult to find the nuggets of valuable information stored there, you can't impose policy and governance easily - making compliance difficult or impossible, and you can't easily share the information that's there with others in context).
 So, our initial rollout was more about making IT's job easier.
 We built integration into Office (so I can do things like save a document to a WSS team page), we embedded presence information, and we built lifecycle management capabilities into WSS, all to make IT's job easier.
 What we've reaped, far beyond the ability to reduce file shares, is a rich, intuitive environment that has pulled people into not just storing content in WSS, but collaborating with one another there, and the ability to search, not just for content, but for expertise.
 The change in the way that people work at Microsoft in the last three or four years has been profound and palpable, and it is all the more astounding because it was never one of the goals of the technology change.

 So, if there's an overriding message here, it's this: go back to basics...understand the challenges your business faces, crisply define the desired state, identify the gaps between where you are and where you want to be, and only then, evaluate available technologies, and decide which ones will most effectively support the desired state and build a plan to get you there.
 Remember that all business problems are exactly that, business problems, and should be solved with sound business practice.
 I assert that there isn't an organization on the planet that has a collaboration problem.
 There are plenty of organizations that have process problems, or could be more agile, or quicker, or more effective, and collaborating better may help those problems, but more effective collaboration is an ancillary benefit of innovative solutions to business problems...